87tana/ML_Classification_Imbalance_Banking/README.md

  ## **File Description**

+**Bank1 : Understanding the Dataset

-**Bank1: Bank_EDA** Insights on Exploratory Data Analysis.
+**Bank2: Bank_EDA** Insights on Exploratory Data Analysis.

-**Bank2: Preprocessing & Modeling**: Building theree models and it's evaluation part.
+**Bank3: Preprocessing & Modeling**: Building theree models and it's evaluation part.

-**Bank3 : Preprocessing & Modeling_Over&UnderSampled**: Applying oversampling techniques like SMOTE, SVMSMOTE & undersampling to assess whether they can improve the misclassification issue in this imbalanced data set.
+**Bank4 : Preprocessing & Modeling_Over&UnderSampled**: Applying oversampling techniques like SMOTE, SVMSMOTE & undersampling to assess whether they can improve the misclassification issue in this imbalanced data set.

-**Bank4: Modeling on Socio-Economic Attributes**: (additional bank dataset) to check whether they can affect misclassification and decrease false negatives.
+**Bank5: Modeling on Socio-Economic Attributes**: (additional bank dataset) to check whether they can affect misclassification and decrease false negatives.

 ## **Performance Metric Used**